1. Home

 Be Aware of Medication Interactions

-Because vitamins are sold over the counter, people tend to view them as being safe and without negative side effects.
-This is not always the case.
 Calcium has the potential to interfere with a wide variety of medications that you may be taking to treat other medical problems.
-This is another reason why it is essential to check with your doctor before taking calcium.
-Here is a list of types of medications that may be negatively impacted by supplemental use of calcium:
+This problem can be addressed by speaking with your healthcare provider or pharmacist about timing your doses so as to prevent the problem of the calcium binding with the medication and preventing absorption.
+Here is a list of types of medications that may be negatively impacted by the supplemental use of calcium:

 • Antacids that contain aluminum